core1988Insh/stockmap/README.md

-# stockmap
+# StockMap
-This is a Windows Service program.It worked as WebAPI.It Produced StockMarket Charts.
+This Is A Windows Service Program.It Worked As WebAPI.It Produced StockMarket Charts.